Second charge bridging loan

 Key features of second charge bridging loans

-• Short-term: Typically ranging from 1 to 36 months.
+• Short-term: Typically ranging from 3 to 36 months.

 • Secured against property: The loan is secured against the equity in your property.

-• Higher interest rates: Bridging loans generally have higher interest rates than traditional mortgages due to their short duration and the increased risk for the lender.
+• Higher interest rates: Bridging loans have higher interest rates than traditional mortgages due to their short duration and the increased risk for the lender.

 • Flexible lending criteria: Lenders often have less stringent criteria than traditional lenders.